-Characterizations of the formation of hybrid network between HNTs and TP bonding functionalities.
+Characterizations of the formation of hybrid network between HNTs and TP

+In the present work, we attempted to form organicinorganic hybrid network constructed by hydrogen bonding interaction between HNTs and organic HBC.
+For this reason, all organic HBC used to form the hybrid network is required to contain hydrogen bonding functionalities.
 In the present study, TP, Zein and PLA possessing large amount of hydroxyls (hydrogen bonding functionalities) were chosen to serve as organic HBC.

-In the present work, we attempted to form organic-inorganic hybrid network constructed by hydrogen bonding interaction between HNTs and organic HBC.
-For this reason, all organic HBC used to form the hybrid network is required to contain hydrogen spectroscopy (ATR-FTIR) spectra of pure HNTs powders (curve a), TP powder (curve b) and the HNTs/TP composites (curve c).
-The characteristic peaks of HNTs that occurred at $1030\,\mathrm{cm^{-1}}$ and $910\,\mathrm{cm^{-1}}$ are ascribed to in-plane stretching of Si-O and the internal and external hydroxyls on the layered structure, which is caused by silicate and aluminum oxide octahedral.
-After the addition of TP, a new peak emerged at $1007\,\mathrm{cm^{-1}}$, which is attributed to the formation of hybrid networks through hydrogen bondings between HNTs and TP.
+Figure 4-6 reveal the infrared spectra of several organic hydrogen ligands, HNTs and model compounds, respectively.
+Figure 4 shows the attenuated total refraction-Fourier transform infrared spectroscopy (ATR-FTIR) spectra of pure HNTs powders (curve a), TP powder (curve b) and the HNTs/TP composites (curve c).
+The characteristic peaks of HNTs that occurred at 1030 cm^{-1} and 910 cm^{-1} are ascribed to in-plane stretching of Si-O and the internal and external hydroxyls on the layered structure, which is caused by silicate and aluminum oxide octahedral.
+After the addition of TP, a new peak emerged at 1007 cm^{-1} , which is attributed to the formation of hybrid networks through hydrogen bondings between HNTs and TP.